PyMVPA/PyMVPA/doc/source/tutorial_significance.rst

 Dataset Exploration for Confounds
 =================================

-:ref:`"Randomization is a crucial aspect of experimental design" <NH02>`.
+:ref:`"Randomization is a crucial aspect of experimental design...
+In the absence of random allocation, unforeseen factors may bias the results."
+<NH02>`.

 Unfortunately it is impossible to detect and warn about all possible sources of confounds which would invalidate NHST based on a simple parametric binomial